bmedicke/webappsec/readme.md

 > old schema (PostGres)

-I've since changed my mind and switched to an exclusively, global chat (planned to be a proximity-based chat in the game)
+I've since changed my mind and switched to an exclusively, global chat (planned to be a proximity-based chat in the game).

+My plan is to start out with SQLite and maybe switch to PostGres later (SQLite is purely concurrent and might be too slow for larger apps but should be fine as a starting point).

 ![image](https://user-images.githubusercontent.com/173962/150687869-9d1d31de-7728-43e8-ba88-9b2e3a3328ab.png)
 > current schema (SQLite)